The birthplace of the Big Boy Steam Dream

 How to attend our meeting:

-- On your computer’s internet browser, go to: RailMeeting.org (that will take you to the Zoom meeting room).
+• On your computer’s internet browser, go to: RailMeeting.org (this will take you to the Zoom meeting room).

 We recommend visiting RailMeeting.org before the meeting to download the most recent version of Zoom software.